 THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
-Effective until 2019-09-24

 517 Insurance - State Employee Health Plan

 517 Insurance - State Employee Health Plan

 A child does not qualify for KidsCare if a parent, the child, or the child's spouse is a state employee and can get state employee health insurance.